slgrobotics/robots_bringup/Docs/Sensors/Camera.md

 I might create a version of my *camera_publisher* to capture the image using *pycamera2*, not OpenCV.
 The tricky part is "*CvBridge # Package to convert between ROS and OpenCV Images*" - whatever I capture in Pycamera2 must be converted to ROS2 format.

+UPD: Marco recommended https://github.com/christianrauch/camera_ros (I haven't tested it yet).

 ## Useful links

-Here is a document from Ross Lunan with more detail and coverage of other _native_ cameras:
+Here is a document from Ross Lunan with more detail (and coverage of other _native_ cameras):

 https://github.com/ARLunan/Raspberry-Pi-Camera-ROS